ipatalas/vscode-postfix-ts/README.md

 | **.new**          | `new expr()` |
 | **.promisify**    | `Promise<expr>` |
 | **.await**        | `await expr` |

+If for any reason you don't like either of those templates you can disable them one by one using `postfix.disabledBuiltinTemplates` setting.

 ## Custom templates (1.6.0 and above)